zeljkoobrenovic/grounded-architecture/_posts/2022-06-15-career-paths.markdown

 >
 > * A strong engineering background is essential for architects to make informed technology decisions and build effective relationships with developer teams.
 > * Moving from an engineering role to an architecture role involves broadening scope, increasing diversity, and developing strong communication and influencer skills.
-> * Career tracks include Senior Architects (broader responsibilities), Principal Architects (specialized focus), and Enterprise Architects (aligning technical strategy with business objectives).
+> * Career tracks can include Senior Architects (broader responsibilities), Principal Architects (specialized focus), and Enterprise Architects (aligning technical strategy with business objectives).
 > * Architecture roles can lead to tech leadership positions such as Engineering Director or Chief Technology Officer (CTO), leveraging strategic vision, decision-making, and leadership skills.
 <style>
  .quote {